Overview of STL

 STL provides reliable positioning information for geolocation-based security because it is delivered securely via a signal that is impervious to disruption and manipulation.
 STL is also available indoors and other locations where it is difficult to receive a GPS signal.

 Timing solutions are available with sub-microsecond and sub-hundred-nanosecond accuracies, with zero long-term drift.
 Location information (positioning) is also provided for latitude, longitude, and elevation.
 STL precision is based on the timing references used by receivers, such as temperature-compensated crystal oscillators (TCXO), oven-controlled crystal oscillators (OCXO), and atomic clocks.
+Check out the STL Data Sheet for details.

 Affordable User Equipment